NVIDIA/NVFlare/nvflare/README.md

-# Optional dependency module nvflare.fuel_opt
+# Optional dependency modules
+Some modules have optional dependency such as
+* nvflare.fuel_opt
+* nvflare.app_opt

 The nvflare/fuel_opt is the module with components or files which **optional** dependencies.
 That means there are dependencies are not required to be installed when user type